ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/on-premises.md

 ray start --address='<ip address>:6379'
 ```

 The command will print out the address of the Ray GCS server that was started (the local node IP address plus the port number you specified).
-If connection fails, check your firewall settings and network configuration.
+If the connection fails, check your firewall settings and network configuration.

 ### Start Worker Nodes
 Then on each of the other nodes, run the following command to connect to the head node you just created.